mongodb/specifications/source/retryable-writes/retryable-writes.rst

 Retryable write commands may not be supported at all in MongoDB 3.6 if the ``{setFeatureCompatibilityVersion: 3.6}`` admin command has not been run on the cluster.
-Drivers cannot anticipate this scenario and MUST rely on the server to raise an error if 3.6 feature compatibility is not enabled.
+Additionally, retryable write commands may not be supported on a shard cluster where one or more shards is a standalone server.
+Drivers cannot anticipate these scenarios and MUST rely on the server to raise an error.

 Logging Retry Attempts
 ======================